Forecasts on Interacting Dark Energy from 21-cm Angular Power Spectrum with BINGO and SKA observations: Forecast

 The term $b_{\rm HI}\delta^{\rm syn}$ in Eq.~(\ref{eq.bias}) manifests a complete degeneracy between $b_{\rm HI}$ and $A_s$, if we consider solely $\delta_n$ contributing to the 21-cm signal.
 A proper way to break such degeneracy is to include one or more other contributions, for example, the RSD component.
 As illustrated in Fig.~\ref{fig.IDE1_w} $\sim$ \ref{fig.IDE4_lam}, the RSD component deviates even more than the $\delta_n$ in affecting the HI angular power spectra, such that we do further expect it to tighten the parameters' constraints.
-In order to evaluate the degree to which RSD can improve the forecast constraints and its relationship to the binning scheme, we repeat the analysis carried out before for $N_{\rm bin}$, by depicting the ratios of projected uncertainties using the base angular spectra with $\delta_n$ + RSD relative to those without RSD for the four IDE scenarios in Fig.~\ref{fig.RSD}.
+In order to evaluate the degree to which RSD can improve the forecast constraints and its relationship to the binning scheme, we repeat the analysis carried out before for $N_{\rm bin}$, by depicting the ratios of projected uncertainties using the base angular spectra with $\delta_n$ + RSD relative to those without RSD for Model II \& III in Fig.~\ref{fig.RSD}.
+Again, Model I (IV) well resembles Model II (III) in the illustration here.
 Two lines at the bottom of each figure confirm that RSD can indeed break the degeneracy between $b_{\rm HI}$ and $A_s$.
-For the other parameters, however, the effectiveness of considering RSD is subject to different IDE scenarios.
-When $Q \propto \rho_d$ the constraints on $w$ and $\lambda_{2}$ are fairly hindered by the accession of RSD (demonstrated in Fig.~\ref{fig.IDE1_RSD} $\sim$ \ref{fig.IDE2_RSD}), which is anchored by the degeneracy of these two parameters lurking in the peculiar velocity of matter (i.e., the term $\lambda_{2}/r$ in Eq.~(\ref{linear_pert_3})).
-In addition, these two constraints are further degraded by an increased $N_{\rm bin}$, again behaving contrary to others.
-Whilst there are minor defects depicted in Fig.~\ref{fig.IDE3_RSD}, for example, a small bump on the curve of $\lambda_{1}$ at low-$N_{\rm bin}$ end, or a moderate upward excursion in the curve of $w$, basically the inclusion of RSD is helpful to tighten the parameter constraints, together with an increased $N_{\rm bin}$, for Model III and IV (see Fig.~\ref{fig.IDE4_RSD}).
-Our results show that the participation of RSD is able to facilitate the measurements to a maximum amount of $\sim 20\%$.
+For the other parameters excluding DE EoS and the interacting strength, our results show that the participation of RSD is able to facilitate the measurements to a maximum amount of $\sim 20\%$.
+In contrast, the constraints on $w$ and $\lambda_{2}$ ($\lambda_{1}$) are fairly hindered by the accession of RSD, which is anchored on the degeneracy of these two parameters lurking in convolving the peculiar velocity of matter (i.e., the term $\lambda_{1} + \lambda_{2}/r$ in Eq.~(\ref{linear_pert_3})) to $\bar{T}_{\mathrm{b}}(z)$.
+Nonetheless, the downward trend of $\sigma_w$ and $\sigma_{\lambda_{2}}$ shown in Fig.~\ref{fig.IDE2_RSD} indicates the effectiveness of increasing $N_{\rm bin}$ partially in mitigating such impact, albeit a marginal reduction of $\sigma_w$ as we see in Fig.~\ref{fig.IDE3_RSD}.
 Although we can better recover the statistical properties of large scale structures with a thinner frequency bin, it is still worth emphasizing that, the amount of information laid in linear region is limited and the noise level also enhances with $N_{\rm bin}$.
 Consequently, if $N_{\rm bin}$ is up to 80 or higher, the information carried by a linear-modelled RSD is close to saturation, generating the requirement for a sophisticated approach to nonlinearity.